 Furthermore, an omnichannel approach leads to better sales/marketing efforts.
 With better message targeting, sales/marketing can more effectively reach customers who have not made a purchase yet, but are conducting research across platforms.
 In addition, this approach can improve remarketing efforts to current customers exponentially, which, in turn, increases revenue and customer loyalty.

-Increase productivity and job satisfaction of your customer agents.
+Increase the productivity and job satisfaction of your customer agents.

-Customer service agents often deal with customers who have already communicated with other channels to some extent, such as over other calls or online.
+Customer service agents often deal with customers who have already communicated with other channels, such as over other calls or online.
 With omnichannel customer service, agents can immediately pull up information on each customer and understand which touchpoints have already occurred.

 This seamless experience between channels will save time for both the customer and the employee, leading to better customer agent productivity.
 Context also leads to better quality conversations and less frustration for the customer and the employee, creating a more satisfying work environment for your customer agent.